aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-multisig.md

 ## Step 3: Generate signers

-First the example will generate single signer accounts for Alice, Bob, and Chad:
+First, we will generate single signer accounts for Alice, Bob, and Chad:

 ```python
 :!: static/sdks/python/examples/multisig.py section_1
 ```

-Fresh accounts are generated for each example run, but the printout should look something like the following:
+Fresh accounts are generated for each example run, but the output should resemble:

 ```zsh
 === Account addresses ===